ENTRIES SUBMITTED IN MORE THAN ONE CATEGORY REQUIRE A SEPARATE INDIVIDUAL ENTRY FORM AND FEE.

 Upon contacting a potential winner and determining that he/she has met all eligibility requirements of the contest, including without limitation the execution of required waivers, publicity and liability releases and disclaimers, such individual will be declared the 'winner' of the contest.

-Entries first appearing in public before February 1st, 2020 are eligible for entry into this year’s Adweek Experiential Awards.
+Entries first appearing in public between August 1, 2018 - February 1, 2020 are eligible for entry into this year’s Adweek Experiential Awards.

 Entries cannot be made without the permission of the client and/or owner of the rights of the work.
 All entries must have been created for a paying client except pro bono work for charities and non-profit organizations.
 Adweek retains the rights to disqualify entries, which offend national, religious, cultural or racial feelings.